Troubleshoot remote connection failures to a Windows instance

 • Action: Allow

-• Priority: 1 (A lower value indicates a higher priority.
-1 is the highest priority.)
+• Priority: 1 (A smaller value indicates a higher priority.)

-• Destination Port > Range: Set this parameter to the RDP port (default: 3389).
+• Destination > /Source Port Range: Set this to the RDP port (default 3389).

-7. Connect to the instance by using Remote Desktop Connection in the IP:Port format.
+7. Connect to the remote desktop using the IP:port format.

-In the Remote Desktop Connection dialog box, enter the address in the IP:Port format, such as 192.168.0.1:4389, in the Computer field and click Connect.
+In the Computer text box of the Remote Desktop Connection dialog box, enter the address in the IP:port format, such as 192.168.0.1:4389, and click Connect.

-8. Run the following command to test whether the port is working as expected:
+8. Run the following command to test if the port is working correctly.

 telnet <IP> <Port>